xddcc444/SymbolConverter/README.md

 ## 📦 Installation

 1. Download the latest release `.exe` from the **[Releases](https://github.com/xddcc444/SymbolConverter/releases)** section.
-2. Run `setup.exe` and follow the steps to install the app.
+2. Run `SymbolConverterSetup.exe` and follow the steps to install the app.

 ---